 According to Guinness, this is the smallest automobile ever built.
-It was produced between 1962 and 1965.
-It could be lifted by a reasonably-fit adult.
-Yes, it was light and as small as an ordinary desk chair.
+This three-wheeled wonder was produced between 1962 and 1965.
+It’s so light that any reasonably-fit adult could lift it.
+Yes, it’s as light and small as an ordinary desk chair.
 Everybody thought it was ridiculous right from the beginning.
 It was just short of being absurdly impractical.
 It came with one windscreen wiper, a single door, and a single headlamp.
 The P50 was a big flop although it was highly publicized.
-The Pell P50 couldn’t reverse, and it also had shaky frames.
+Like the Messerschmitt KR175, the Peel P50 couldn’t reverse.
 It was a hard sell in the 1960s, especially when compared to the tiny smart cars that now populate the roads of modern-day London.
 The manufacturer only produced 50 units.
 Today, this vehicle is remembered with nostalgia and amusement; a bizarre retro classic.

-It was a real bubble car.
-In fact, you can be forgiven for thinking that it will burst at any moment!
-It was among the first cars to be referred to as a ‘bubble car.’
-The Isetta ‘Bubble Car’ was a small metal mountain that came with bright colors.
-The BMW Isetta was the most famous version.
-It enjoyed its best days during the early 60s and late 50s, grooving around the streets of the United Kingdom and Germany.
-It was used for camping holidays because it had a front-opening door that could easily be attached to a tent.
-There was even a police version that was used in Germany; it must have been spectacularly unthreatening and adorable.
+The Isetta was a true bubble car.
+And, like a bubble, it looked like it could burst at any moment.
+The Isetta was among the first cars to actually be referred to as a ‘bubble car’.
+It was at peak popularity during the late 50s and early 60s.
+You could see it in an array of fun colors zipping through the streets of the United Kingdom and Germany.
+It was popular for camping holidays because its front-open door could be easily attached to a tent.
+There was even a police version used in Germany.
+We imagine it was spectacularly unthreatening and adorable.
 They must have had to include “must be able to squeeze into small spaces” on the police academy intake form.
-The Isette sold more units than most bubble cars on this list, selling more than 160,000 units in 1955.
+The Isette sold more units than most of the other bubble cars on this list, selling more than 160,000 units in 1955.
 Due to its popularity, it’s not unlikely to see remaining Isetta bubble cars at some car shows.

 This one is the younger sibling of the Messerschmitt KR175.
 Just like its big brother, it was created by Fritz Fend; an aeronautical engineer.
 The Messerschmitt KR200 became an unexpected hit.
-It boasted being visually delightful, compact and powerful.
+It was visually delightful, compact and powerful.
 This was the first Messerschmitt microcar that could reverse.
 It could hit 56mph at full speed.
-Some versions had shock absorbers, sun visor, and a heater.
-Its popularity saw it make more sales than its elder brother, dominating German roads between 1955 and 1964.
-Today, it is hard to find this vehicle anywhere.
+Some versions had shock absorbers, a sun visor, and a heater.
+It made more sales than its elder brother and was most common on German roads between 1955 and 1964.

-This family microcar looks more like an “ordinary” car when compared to other microcars.
-It also goes by the name: Trojan 200.
-Although it had a cramped interior, it could accommodate a maximum of four people.
-The only way to enter or exit this car was by unhooking the front of the car.
-You had to scramble over the steering column and pedals to get out.
+This family looks more like an “ordinary” car when compared to other microcars.
+It also goes by the name Trojan 200, which is great.
+Although it had a cramped interior, it could accommodate a whopping four people.
+The downside is, the only way to enter or exit this car was by unhooking the front of the car.
+You then had to scramble in over the steering column and pedals.
 It was hugely popular in South America, especially in Argentina.

 This microcar was less compact when compared to others that followed it.
 It was designed in 1949 by a German journalist.
-It had an ordinary “American car” look.
-However, it still came with three wheels and a small frame.
+It had an ordinary “American car” look but still came with three wheels and a small frame.
 It was used in several parts of Europe.
 It was a cheap means of transport at a time when the continent was at war.
-The Fuldamobil laid the platform for more advanced bubble cars.
+The Fuldamobil paved the road for more advanced bubble cars.

 The Peel Trident must have been created by a genius who was high on crack.
 Most car experts place it among the worst cars of all times.
 This is really the bubble car that people mean when they talk about bubble cars being driven by aliens.
 Though it is wonderfully impractical it at least comes in bright glossy colors with a charming pop-up top.
 Two people could fit inside, albeit uncomfortably, and be made to feel like goldfish in a bowl.
 Its small wheels were barely visible.
 Just like most bubble cars, it was quite difficult to enter or exit the Peel Trident.
 To enter, you had to lift the whole top because it didn’t have a door.
-It comes as no surprise that the manufacturer only made 45 units of this car.
+It comes as no surprise that the manufacturer only ever made 45 units.

-This one was delightfully unconventional.
+The FMR Tg500 was delightfully unconventional.
 Also referred to as the Tiger, it was another Fritz Fend invention.
 It stood out from other bubble cars.
 Why?
-Well, that is because it came with four wheels instead of the usual three.
+Well, it’s because it came with four wheels instead of the usual three.
 The FMR Tg500 had an awkward curved top and boxy base.
 It looked more like a strange beast than a car because of its goggling eye-like headlights and a long “tail.”
 The Tiger also came with a tandem seating arrangement that complemented its bizarre appearance.
-It could only carry a driver and one passenger, and lasted between 1958 and 1961, with only 320 examples made.
+It could only carry a driver and one passenger, and lasted between 1958 and 1961, with only 320 units made.

 5The Bond Bug

 Now here is one unique car.
 We imagine driving around in a Bond Bug would be a little like rolling down the road in a coffin on wheels.
 This three-wheeled microcar was made in Britain by Tom Karen and lasted from 1970 to 1974.
 The Bond Bug could accommodate only two people.
-Reliant Motor Company owns it although Bond Cars Ltd started it and used a 750 cc engine.
-Reliant produced 2,270 units.
+Reliant Motor Company owns it although Bond Cars Ltd started it.

-This one is a lightweight electric car that is manufactured by Citycom GmbH in Germany.
+The CityEl is a lightweight electric car that is manufactured by Citycom GmbH in Germany.
 It looks a little bit like a sneaker and a little bit like an old thermos.
 It was originally made in Denmark and was designed by Steen Volmer Jensen.
-The CityEl rides on three wheels.
-It has a range of 70–90 km.
+The CityEl rides on three wheels and has a range of 70–90 km.
 Production began in 1987, unlike the other cars on this list, continues to date.
 The power of this car comes from a lithium iron phosphate battery that offers 4.8 kWh.
 The curb weight is 210 – 280 kg.

 3The Smart City Coupé

 This microcar is definitely a classic although it might not belong to the “old school” class.
 Production of this car began in 1998, making it the most modern car on this list.
 Its small stature helps it move with ease in crowded cities.
-It is also famous for its fuel-saving ability.
-It still borrows a lot from the 1950’s; it is colorful, small and curvy.
+It’s favored for its fuel-saving ability.
+It still borrows a lot from the bubble cars of the 1950s; it is colorful, small and curvy.
 In addition to all this, the Smart City Coupé is fun to drive.

 The Berkeley T60 microcar came with an Excelsior Talisman engine that offered 328cc.
-It rode on three wheels.
+It was a little three-wheeled wonder.
 The T60 was very popular.
 In fact, 1,800 units had been made by 1960.
 Its popularity in the United Kingdom was partly because drivers were allowed to drive it on a motorcycle license.
 How on earth the Berkeley was anything like a motorcycle is beyond us.